VectraML/Zoe_Covid_Resource_Bot/README.md

 # Covid_Resource_Tracker
 Code and Design of the COVID Resource Tracker created by the Vectra Machine Learning Team.
-The contributors for this project are Akhil [Link to Akhil's Github](https://github.com/nonemlihka), Surbhi [Link Surbhi's Github](https://github.com/sur1912/), Saisha [Link Saisha's Github](https://github.com/saishachhabria), Prashant [Link to Prashant's Github](https://github.com/pr-shukla), Muzzamil and Anish [Link to Anish's Github](https://github.com/AnishDelft).
+The contributors for this project are Akhil [Link to Akhil's Github](https://github.com/nonemlihka), Surbhi [Link to Surbhi's Github](https://github.com/sur1912/), Saisha [Link to Saisha's Github](https://github.com/saishachhabria), Prashant [Link to Prashant's Github](https://github.com/pr-shukla), Muzzamil and Anish [Link to Anish's Github](https://github.com/AnishDelft).
 The github repo is being maintained by Anish and Saisha.

 # Design